georgelalcantara/udacity-map-george/README.md

 # Parks Map in Bogota - Colombia

 This is the final project of the Udacity Front-End Nanodegree.
-I created the map with Bogota parks with the ability to search
+I created the map with Bogota parks with the ability to search.

-## Overview

-I built a single page application featuring a map of some important sights in Thessaloniki, Greece, the city I live in.
-I added functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.

 ## Getting Started